mit-ccrg/mit-ccrg/README.md

 1. Always document your code carefully.

 ## slack
 1. Communication between members of the lab occur primarily over [slack](mit-ccrg.slack.com).
-Contact NAME HERE about getting a slack invite if you haven't received one.
+Contact Daphne Schlesinger, or anyone else in the group, about getting a slack invite if you haven't received one.
 1. Feel free to make channels for your projects, etc. as necessary.
 ## meetings
+Weekly group meeting

 ## data